-A 4x4 vehicle, also known as four-wheel drive, means that the engine powers all four wheels evenly.
+A 4×4 vehicle, also known as four-wheel drive, means that the engine powers all four wheels evenly.
 This can help get the vehicle, or RV in this case, through challenging road conditions more easily.
-Getting through mud and snow or across rocks without a 4x4 RV is risky and likely to cause damage.
+Getting through mud and snow or across rocks without a 4×4 RV is risky and likely to cause damage.

-➡ With a 4x4 RV you may be able to participate in a mode of travel called Overlanding.
-Learn what Overlanding is and why people do it – it might be right up your alley!
+Pro Tip: With a 4×4 RV, you may be able to participate in a mode of travel called overlanding.
+Learn What Overlanding Is All About and Why People Do It – it might be right up your alley!

 They range in length and height.
-However, they typically site on Sprinter, Ford E-Van, Ford 550, Ram 5500, Chevy 5500, or bigger chassis.
-Therefore, a 21-foot camper van can be a 4x4, and a 35-foot Super C motorhome can also be a 4x4 RV.
+However, they typically sit on Mercedes Sprinter, Ford E-Van, Ford 550, Ram 5500, Chevy 5500, or bigger chassis.
+Therefore, a 21-foot camper van can be four-wheel drive, and a 35-foot Super C motorhome can also be a 4×4 RV.

-A 4x4 RV typically requires a larger budget than most people are willing to invest in an RV.
+A 4×4 RV typically requires a larger budget than most people are willing to invest in an RV.
+Not to mention, you don’t really need a four-wheel drive rig if you spend most of your time at private campgrounds or RV parks.
 Generally, campers are looking for something under $100,000 for weekend road trips or vacations.
-A smaller percentage are gearing up for off-road adventures in RVs capable of extended off-grid camping.
+A smaller percentage of people are gearing up for off-road adventures in RVs capable of extended off-grid camping.

-These Amazing 4x4 RVs Will Take You Anywhere
+These Amazing 4×4 RVs Will Take You Anywhere

-We’ve compiled a list of the best 4x4 RVs on the market.
+We’ve compiled a list of the best 4×4 RVs on the market.
 These standouts will take you anywhere you want to go — mountains, deserts, wintery roads, and more.
 Check them out!

-Winnebago’s Revel 4x4 is an adventure on wheels.
-The camper van sits on a Mercedes-Benz Sprinter chassis with a 3L turbo diesel engine and on-demand four-wheel drive.
+Winnebago’s Revel 4×4 is an adventure on wheels.
+The camper van sits on a Mercedes-Benz Sprinter chassis with a 3-liter turbo diesel engine and on-demand four-wheel drive.
 You can add on performance wheels and all-terrain tires.
-You can also go off-grid with its two 125-amp hour LiFePO batteries.
+You can also go off-grid with its 320-amp hour LiFePO4 battery.

-The Revel is 19.7 feet long and 7.1 feet wide.
-It has a 21-gallon freshwater tank and a 21-gallon gray water holding tank.
+The Revel is 19 feet 7 inches long and 7 feet 1 inch wide.
+It has a 21-gallon fresh water tank and a 21-gallon gray water holding tank.
 Instead of a black tank, it has a five-gallon cassette toilet.